narqo/syseng_exporter/README.md

 - `syseng_up` - indicates whether the last scrap succeeded.

 syseng-challenge exposes `requestRates` and `duration.average` stats with agregated over time values.
-They can be calculated using total / summary values and Prometheus query functions, so it's unnessecary to export them.
+They can be calculated using total / summary values, so it's unnessecary to export them.

-For example, `rate(syseng_http_requests_total{code="200"}[1m])` calculates the per-second rate (QPS) for requests with status code 200 over the last 1 minute.
+`rate(syseng_http_requests_total{code="200"}[1m])` calculates the per-second rate (QPS) for requests with status code 200 over the last 1 minute.

 See "[Drop less useful statistics](https://prometheus.io/docs/instrumenting/writing_exporters/#drop-less-useful-statistics)" section from Prometheus own documentation on writing exporters.